-Each of the 14 categories carries a distinct percentage of default probability.
+Each of the ratings carries a distinct percentage of default probability.
 The 14-point risk rating scale provides for granularity of the probability of default, especially in the acceptable ratings.
 There are nine acceptable categories that range from a borrower of the highest quality to a borrower of minimally acceptable quality.
 The probability of default between 1 and 9 is very narrow and would reflect almost no default to a minimal default percentage.
-The probability of default grows more rapidly as a loan moves from a "9" to other assets especially mentioned and grows significantly as a loan moves to a substandard (viable) level.
-A substandard (non-viable) rating indicates that the probability of default is almost certain.
+The probability of default grows significantly as a loan moves from a 9 to 10 (other assets especially mentioned) and grows more significantly as a loan moves to a substandard viable level of 11.
+A substandard non-viable rating of 12 indicates that the probability of default is almost certain.
+Loans risk rated 13 or 14 are generally written off.

 - C. Loans Held for Sale: Loans are classified as held for sale when there is intent to sell the loans within a reasonable period of time.
 Loans intended for sale are carried at the lower of cost or fair value. - D. Other Property Owned (OPO): Other property owned, consisting of real estate, personal property, and other assets acquired through a collection action, is recorded upon acquisition at fair value less estimated selling costs.
 Any initial reduction in the carrying amount of a loan to the fair value of the collateral received is charged to the allowance for loan losses.
 Revised estimates to the fair value less cost to sell are reported as adjustments to the carrying amount of the asset, provided that such adjusted value is not in excess of the carrying amount at acquisition.
-Income, expenses,
+Income, expenses, and carrying value adjustments related to other property owned are included in Gains (Losses) on Other Property Owned, Net in the Consolidated Statements of Income.

-- and carrying value adjustments related to other property owned are included in Gains (Losses) from Other Property Owned.
-Net in the Consolidated Statements of Income. - E. Premises and Equipment: Land is carried at cost.
+E. Premises and Equipment: Land is carried at cost.